Calls Now Open

 Whether it affects one directly by diagnosis, or indirectly with a loved one’s diagnosis, cancer touches everyone.
 Cancer is the leading cause of death worldwide, accounting for 10 million deaths in 2020.
 After his father developed colon cancer, Dr. Markowitz dedicated his research to developing better treatments for cancer by understanding the genetic basis that makes one predisposed to the disease.

-Dr. Markowitz and his team developed a small molecule called 15 prostaglandin hydrogenase, which can potentiate injured tissue to repair damage and inhibit the enzyme invivo that degrades prostaglandin E2.
-The molecule is aimed at a pathway conserved in multiple organs in which prostaglandin E2 speaks to the stem cells in damaged tissues to potentiate their ability to repair the tissue damage.
+Dr. Markowitz and his team developed a small molecule to inhibit an enzyme 15-prostaglandin dehydrogenase (15-PGDH).
+15-PGDH degrades prostaglandin E2, and inhibiting the enzyme invivo can potentiate injured tissue to repair damage from disease.
+The molecule is aimed at a pathway conserved in multiple organs, in which prostaglandin E2 speaks to the stem cells in damaged tissues to potentiate their ability to repair the tissue damage.

 With the second generation compounds completed during the Harrington award period, Dr. Markowitz was able to show in animal models—mouse colitis, liver regeneration, and bone and marrow transplant—that either genetic knockout of the degradation pathway or providing the small molecule inhibitors enabled multiple different damaged tissues to repair themselves efficiently.

-In April 2021, Rodeo was acquired by AMGEN, a biotechnology company.
+In April 2021, Rodeo was acquired by AMGEN, a biotechnology and pharmaceutical company.

 Dr. Markowitz’s hopeful next step for his drug is to take it to human trials.